 Practical application of culinary production techniques in a retail setting.
 Participation in and observation of production and management controls in a restaurant provides an opportunity to hone skills and assist in analyzing personal career goals.
 Students gain enhanced competency and speed in the performance of the basic skills covered to date.
-1 Credit (0 Lecture - 5 Lab) Prerequisite(s): FHD210.
-Summer Only.
+1 Credit (0 Lecture - 5 Internship) Prerequisite(s): FHD210 or FHD211.

 Classical and Specialty Dessert Presentation

-Preparation and presentation of hot and cold desserts used for restaurant service.
-Hands-on applications include a variety of traditional, nouvelle, and modern desserts using hot and cold dessert sauces with appropriate garniture for plated presentation.
+Preparation and presentation of desserts used for restaurant service.
+Hands-on applications include a variety of traditional and modern desserts using dessert sauces with appropriate garniture for plated presentation.
 Kitchen organization and classical preparation methods are emphasized.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD208 or FHD209.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD209 and MTH113 or FHD209 and MTH151 or FHD209 and MTH153.
 Corequisite(s): FHD276.

 Front Office Management

-Introduction to hotel management, focusing on the essential front office procedures, management systems and issues affecting the management of rooms in lodging establishments.
+Introduction to hotel management, focusing on the essential front office procedures, management systems, and issues affecting the management of rooms in lodging establishments.
 Study includes modern patterns of ownership, management, and marketing of hotels, motels, resorts, and inns.
-Additional topics include Yield Management, reservations management, front office accounting, service management, guest security, and Quality Service Management.
-(Formerly FHD 249) 3 Credits (3 Lecture - 0 Lab) Corequisite(s): FHD210.
-Fall Only.
+Additional topics include yield management, reservations management, front office accounting, service management, guest security, and quality service management.
+3 Credits (3 Lecture)

 Cakes, Pastries and Desserts

-Preparation of quality cakes, pastries and desserts by following production recipes and methods.
-European style pastry and dessert making techniques are featured.
-(Formerly FHD 203) 3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD208 or FHD209.
+Preparation of quality cakes, pastries and desserts following production recipes and methods.
+Contemporary and classic European style pastry and dessert making techniques are featured.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD209.

 Advanced Garde Manger